Comcast challenges Murdoch with $31 billion offer to buy Sky

 Comcast said it recognized that Sky News was an “invaluable part of the UK news landscape” and it intended to maintain Sky News’ existing brand and culture, as well as its strong track record for high-quality impartial news and adherence to broadcasting standards.

-“Our strong market positions are complimentary with Sky’s leadership in Europe enhancing our preeminent position in the U.S.,” Comcast’s Roberts said.
+“Our strong market positions are complementary with Sky’s leadership in Europe enhancing our preeminent position in the U.S.,” Comcast’s Roberts said.

-Reporting by Kate Holton and Michael Holden, editing by Guy Faulconbridge
+Reporting by Kate Holton and Michael Holden; Editing by Guy Faulconbridge and Keith Weir